Jump to the following Year

 In October 2008, the Auckland office was opened.

-With the economy picking up, there's been a good forward workload again.
-Interesting projects have come in, for example planning for State Highway Roads of National Significance (RoNS) and local network integration, District Plan reviews, and providing engineering advice to the New Zealand Cycle Trail for the Ministry of Tourism.
+With the economy picking up, there was a good forward workload again.
+Interesting projects came in, for example planning for State Highway Roads of National Significance (RoNS) and local network integration, and District Plan reviews.
 In April and May, Dr Glen Koorey joined us on a temporary basis, while on sabbatical from the University of Canterbury.
 In May, we celebrated our third birthday, with staff numbers at 19.

 A major change to ViaStrada's structure came in April 2012 when the company split its traffic/transport business from its planning and resource management business.
 The latter formed Novo Group Ltd, with Jeremy Phillips and Rhys Chesterman as Directors, while ViaStrada, under Axel and Warren's leadership, continued to provide traffic/transport services.
 ViaStrada also found a new home on Kilmore St above Pomeroy's Pub.
-In September, the team moved into a new office space (their current one) right next door above Pomeroy's.
+In September, the team moved into a new office space (their current one), still above Pomeroy's, in a refitted space just next door.

-For the first time in a while, 2013 provided a year of relative calmness, with no major changes (personnel-wise or location-wise) to ViaStrada.
-The team of five in the Christchurch office enjoyed a steady stream of work opportunities from around NZ, including a growing number of projects related to the Christchurch rebuild.
+2013 provided a year of relative calmness - the first for a while - with no major changes (personnel- or location-wise) to ViaStrada.
+The team of five in the Christchurch office enjoyed a steady stream of work from around NZ, including a growing number of projects related to the Christchurch rebuild.
+ViaStrada-run training courses had their 10th birthday that year.